avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 proteins that form cholera toxin.
 In total the two *V. cholerae* chromosomes contain almost 4000 protein-coding genes in a typical isolate from the 7PET lineage (`Heidelberg et al 2000`_).

-The *ctxA* and *ctxB* genes are usually found close together in the *V. cholerae* genome, in a region known as the **CTX region** (Figure 18).
+The *ctxA* and *ctxB* genes are usually found close together in the *V. cholerae* genome, in a region known as the **CTX prophage region** that also includes some other genes (Figure 18).
-Practically 100% of 7PET isolates contain the CTX region in their chromosome, and so produce cholera toxin, and therefore cause a human host to suffer acute watery diarrhoea.
+Practically 100% of 7PET isolates contain the CTX prophage region in their chromosome, and so produce cholera toxin, and therefore cause a human host to suffer acute watery diarrhoea.
 Isolates of a small number of non-epidemic lineages of *V. cholerae*, most of which are relatively closely related to 7PET (e.g. L3, L9, Gulf Coast, Classical), sometimes have *ctxA* and *ctxB* genes (`Chun et al 2009`_, `Hao et al 2023`_; `Domman et al 2017`_; see Figure 11 above).
 Occasionally *ctxAB* genes are seen in isolates of non-epidemic lineages of *V. cholerae* that